What Makes New Teacher Mentoring Actually Work?

 Texas HB-2, signed in June 2025, created the PREP (Preparing and Retaining Educators through Partnerships) allotment, the largest teacher preparation funding investment in the state’s history.
 The PREP Mentorship track provides $3,000 per beginning teacher for structured induction programs, with mandated mentor stipends of at least $1,000 and required TEA-administered mentorship training.
 Funding begins in the 2026-27 school year.

-Districts that build coaching infrastructure into their mentoring programs, using platforms like AI Coach and VC3 to deliver structured weekly cycles and asynchronous observation, are better positioned to deliver the sustained, structured support that the research says works.
+Districts that build coaching infrastructure into their mentoring programs, using platforms like AI Coach and VC3 to deliver structured weekly cycles and asynchronous observation, are better positioned to deliver the sustained, structured support the research says works.
 The funding exists.
 The evidence base exists.
-The gap is in implementation infrastructure.
+The remaining gap is implementation infrastructure.

 Building a Mentoring Program That Works

-- Connect mentoring to the observation system.
-New teachers are being formally observed and evaluated.
-If the mentor and the principal are giving different feedback using different frameworks, the beginning teacher gets conflicting signals.
+Connect mentoring to the observation system.
+New teachers are being formally observed and evaluated; if the mentor and the principal are giving different feedback using different frameworks, the beginning teacher gets conflicting signals.
 Align the mentoring program to the same instructional framework used for evaluation.

 Ready to build mentoring infrastructure that extends your coaches’ reach?
 Learn more about AI Coach, explore VC3 video coaching, or try Observation Copilot for free.